uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 :code:`oneapi::dpl::histogram` computes the histogram over the data in :code:`[start, end)` by counting the number of elements that map to each of a set of bins and storing the counts into :code:`[histogram_first, histogram_first + num_bins)`.
 Input values that do not map to a defined bin are skipped silently.
-Sufficient output data to store each count must be provided, and the value type of :code:`OutputIt` must be an integral type sufficient to store the counts of the histogram without overflow.
+The value type of :code:`OutputIt` must be an integral type of sufficient size to store the counts of the histogram without overflow.

 1. The elements of :code:`[start, end)` are mapped into bins which are evenly divided between :code:`first_interval_begin` and :code:`last_interval_end`.
 Each bin is of size